M4NIK0/MCModManager/README.md

   The last textbox is for others options, if you have not only options, optionsshaders and optionsof, just type their name and separate by ","
 - Load a pack from it's box (by cliking Load)
   Warning ! for now, i didn't implemented the backup feature, it will discard all your options and configs when you do it, so be careful !
-- Import a pack from a .mcmp file (which is basically a .zip with a different name, to ensure it's a pack and not a random zip)
+- Import a pack from a .mcmp file (File > Import) (It is basically a .zip with a different name, to ensure it's a pack and not a random zip)
+  Name it as you want, it imports all the stuff inside of the archive to automatically get usable right after
+- Export a pack to a .mcmp file for your friends to play with them (File > Export)
 - Delete a pack from it's box (There is a small message box to confirm, it's not an action that you can undo, be careful)

 The export feature will come in the next update !